pbryzek/school-district-analysis/challenge/README.md

 #### Scores by School Size
 As Thomas HS has 1635 students it is placed in the Medium category (1000-2000) students.
 Thus there was no observed impact in the Small and Large categories.

-In the medium school category, there was negligble change in the Average Math/Reading Scores.
+In the medium school category the following observationsL
 - % Overall Passing dropped 5.17%
 - % Passing Reading dropped 5.51%
 - % Passing Math dropped 5.27%
+- There was negligble change in the Average Math/Reading Scores.

 **Original**<br/>
 	Average Math Score	Average Reading Score	% Passing Math	% Passing Reading	% Overall Passing